 The app also has a medication section where you can precisely track the doses of the pills you are taking and receive reminders.
 Whether you are taking stimulant medication or herbs for ADHD or anxiety, we know how difficult but important keeping track of your medications is, so we hope to make it as easy and streamlined as possible.
 This way, you can take your medications and experience consistent relief.

 Furthermore, the support of family and friends is invaluable.
-Building strong support systems that understand and validate the experiences of individuals with ADHD can provide a sense of belonging and emotional well-being.
+Building strong support systems that understand and validate the experiences can provide a sense of belonging and emotional well-being.
 Open communication, empathy, and patience are key in nurturing these relationships.

-Additionally, self-care practices and lifestyle adjustments can greatly enhance the overall well-being of individuals with ADHD.
+Additionally, self-care practices and lifestyle adjustments can greatly enhance the overall well-being.
 Regular exercise, sufficient sleep, and a balanced diet can positively impact attention, impulsivity, and mood regulation.
-Mindfulness techniques, such as meditation and deep breathing exercises, can also help individuals with ADHD manage stress, depression and anxiety and improve focus.
+Mindfulness techniques, such as meditation and deep breathing exercises, can also help manage stress, depression and anxiety and improve focus.

 By celebrating differences and embracing individual strengths, we can cultivate a world that recognizes and values the contributions of all individuals, including those with ADHD.
 Advocacy efforts, support groups, and community initiatives are essential in creating an environment that uplifts and empowers individuals with ADHD.

-Living with ADHD is not without its difficulties, but with understanding, support, and a positive outlook, individuals with ADHD can lead fulfilling lives.
+Living with Attention Deficit Hyperactivity Disorder is not without its difficulties, but with understanding, support, and a positive outlook, individuals with ADHD can lead fulfilling lives.
 Let us continue to advocate for awareness, education, and acceptance, creating a society that empowers and uplifts those with ADHD.